 - Keeping the tree indoors over the winter because it was 'too cold outside'.
 Never try to keep fruit trees in a heated house over winter.

 - Digging up the tree in mid-spring to move it to a new location.
 This is almost guaranteed to kill a new tree.
 If you need to move a tree after planting, wait until it is dormant, and get in touch with us for further advice.

 So, if my tree doesn't look happy what should I do?

 Contact us as soon as you notice a problem.
 Time really is of the essence with fruit tree problems and the sooner you let us know the more chance there is to put things right, especially in the spring when new trees should be growing at a rapid rate.
 Do not wait until the end of the season to tell us about a problem that your first noticed in the spring, as this will invalidate our guarantee - we would much rather have a false alarm than be told too late.

 Send us photos showing the entire tree (including the soil), and also the tips of the main shoots.
-(It is sometimes difficult to focus a camera on a thin shoot tip, so ask a friend to hold the shoot so that the camera has an arm or hand to focus on.
+It is sometimes difficult to focus a camera on a thin shoot tip, so ask a friend to hold the shoot so that the camera has an arm or hand to focus on.
 If you have planted several trees, send photos of the others as well, because they can sometimes give valuable clues about local factors that might be causing problems.

 Even if you just want some reassurance, or have concerns about the way the tree is growing, please get in touch.